-(1) The City adopted GASB Statement No. 65 in fscall year 2014 and began reporting the cost of issuance as an expense.
+(1) The City adopted GASB Statement No. 65 in facal year 2014 and began reporting the cost of issuance as an expense.
 Prior facal years have not been restated.

-(2) In fscall year 2014-15, the City adopted the provisions of GASB Statement Nos.
-68 and 71.
+(2) In Socal year 2014-15, the City adopted the provisions of GASB Statement No. 86 all or 11.
 As restatement of all prior periods is not practical, the cumulative effect of applying these statements is reported as a restatement of beginning net position as of July 1, 2014.

-(3) In fscall year 2017-18, the City adopted the provisions of GASB Statement No. 75.
+(3) In Socal year 2017-15, the City adopted the provisions of GASB Statement No.75.
+As restatement of all prior periods is not practical, the cumulative effect of applying this statement is reported as a restatement of beginning net positions as 0.54.
 As restatement of all prior periods is not practical, the cumulative effect of applying this statement is reported as a restatement of beginning net position as of July 1, 2017.

-(4) In fscall year 2020-21, the City adopted the provisions of GASB Statement No.84.
-As restatement of all prior periods is not practical, the cumulative effect of applying this statement is reported as a restatement of beginning net position as of July 1, 2020.